-David J. Elliott, CFA, FRM, Senior Managing Director, Co-Director of Quantitative Investments, and Director of Quantitative Portfolio Management of Wellington Management, joined Wellington Management in 1995 and has been an investment professional with Wellington Management since 1999 and a member of the quantitative management group supporting the Domini Funds since 2005 and has served as the portfolio manager responsible for the International Equity fund since May 2009.
-As of July 31, 2020, Mr. Elliott had day-to-day management responsibilities for the assets of: (i) 3 registered investment companies with approximately \$490 million in assets under management, (ii) 25 other pooled investment vehicles with approximately \$2.24 billion in assets under management, and (iii) 10 other accounts with a total of approximately \$2.2 billion in assets under management.
-The advisory fee for 9 of these accounts (with approximately \$1.0 billion in aggregate assets) is based upon performance.
+David J. Elliott, CFA, FRM, Senior Managing Director, Co-Director of Quantitative Investments, and Director of Quantitative Portfolio Management of Wellington Management, joined Wellington Management in 1995 and has been an investment professional with Wellington Management since 1999 and a member of the quantitative management group supporting the Domini Funds since 2005 and has served as a portfolio manager responsible for the International Equity Fund since May 2009 As of July 31, 2021, Mr. Elliott had day-to-day management responsibilities for the assets of: (i) 3 registered investment companies with approximately \$611 million in assets under management, (ii) 20 other pooled investment vehicles with approximately \$1.86 billion in assets under management, and (iii) 11 other accounts with a total of approximately \$4.53 billion in assets under management.
+The advisory fee for 9 of these accounts (with approximately \$1.16 billion in aggregate assets) is based upon performance.